 Next, restrict the movement of children and pets when shooting is in action.
 If they keep scurrying around, there’s a good chance they’ll get scarred by the projectiles.

-Also, make sure your backyard is not adjacent to a busy street or park.
-And again, watch out for the neighbours.
+Also, ensure your backyard is not adjacent to a busy street or park.
+And again, watch out for the neighbors.
 Although they are quieter than powder guns, pellet guns are still significantly louder.
 And this might disturb or threaten some people.